-ADVISORY PERIOD
+HOMEROOM ADVISORY PERIOD

 Each student is assigned a homeroom teacher advisor.
 Advisors meet with students on a daily basis to disseminate information and check-in with each student.
-It is highly recommended that the students take this time to get organized for their day and discuss any issues that have come up.
-The advisor is there to help them have a successful year.
+It is highly recommended that the

 TEACHER ADVISOR PROGRAMME (TAP)

 All secondary school students are expected to participate in the Teacher Advisor Programme.
 This includes daily sessions with an advisor and weekly advisory lessons.